Mahmoud-Dinah/reading-notes/README.md

 ---

-<span style="color:Blue">**Hello im Mahmoud Al-Dinah** : **I've graduated from Al-Zaytoonah University of Jordan faculty of Information Technology I've a Bachelor's degree in Computer information system, with 2years expernice in Customer Support (helpdesk) postion**</span>
+<span style="color:Blue">**Hello im Mahmoud Al-Dinah** : **I've graduated from Al-Zaytoonah University of Jordan faculty of Information Technology I've a Bachelor's degree in Computer information system, with 2years expernice in Customer Support (helpdesk)**</span>

 **Feel free to contact me :**